blazmrak/veles/README.md

 pat yourself on the back for having an HTTP server up and running without the build tool ceremony.

+### Editor

+Your editor or IDE is probably complaining that Javalin doesn't exist.

+Run `veles lsp`.
+This will generate the `pom.xml`, but you will probably also need to refresh the config or restart the language server to see the changes (`:JdtUpdateConfig` or `:JdtRestart` if you are on LazyVim Neovim distro for example) or if don't know how to do either, restart the editor.
+You should now be in a company of a happy language server once again.

 ### Project Leyden

 If you are using Java 25, you can make a training run by using `veles start --train`